 MA, Interpretative Speech / Bob Jones University

 Ron is an theatre educator, actor, director and designer who has worked in higher education for over twenty-five years.
 He has played numerous Shakespearean roles including the title role in Hamlet, Leontes in The Winter’s Tale, Claudius in Hamlet, Gloucester in King Lear, Prospero in The Tempest, and the title role in Richard III.
 Ron has designed lighting, directed shows and acted in community theatre in and around Greenville for many years.

 He currently serves as the head of the Theatre department at Bob Jones University.

 MFA, in Classical Acting Shakespeare Theatre Company’s Academy for Classical Acting at The George Washington University

-Previous credits include: Henry VI and The Two Gentlemen of Verona (Academy for Classical Acting, Washington DC); The Tempest and Love’s Labour’s Lost (Greenville Shakespeare Company, Greenville SC); A Christmas Carol (Greenville Theatre, Greenville SC); Hamlet, The Taming of the Shrew, and Twelfth Night (Classic Players, Greenville SC).
+Recent credits include: As You Like It, Measure for Measure, Henry VI, and The Two Gentlemen of Verona (ACA); The Tempest and Love’s Labour’s Lost (Greenville Shakespeare Company); A Christmas Carol (Greenville Theatre); Hamlet, The Taming of the Shrew, and Twelfth Night (Classic Players).